Para quem acompanha o blog, não é nenhuma novidade. Mas notícias como essa são importantes para ir quebrando a resistência dos profissionais de saúde.

 foods.
 Remarkably, the Nutrition Facts Panel still uses the older 30%

-limit on dietary fat, already obsolete for more than a decade
+limit on dietary fat, already obsolete for more than a decade.
+The

 Nutrition Facts Panel should now be revised to eliminate total fat as